The Rocket City Trash Pandas are hiring, job fair takes place Saturday

 Click here for a job application.

-The new Toyota Field stadium will be the center of attention, but not without workers to keep game day flowing smoothly.
+The new Toyota Field stadium will be the center of attention, but not without workers to keep game-day flowing smoothly.

 "I cannot wait to share everything we've done with the people of North Alabama," said Trash Pandas CEO Ralph Nelson.